 There shall be no distortion 5 min after completion of the test.

-Testing shall be done in accordance with 8.9
+Testing shall be done in accordance with 8.9.

 7.10.3 Hoses and couplings shall meet the requirements given in Table 2 shall not become disconnected or visibly damaged.
 Where multiple hoses are fitted to the device each hose shall meet the requirements given in Table 2.